Oneirical/The-Games-Foxes-Play/design/Development Logs/23-07-07 - Fields of Steel Stretch Forever.md

 Finally, I settled for a 30x30 grid of "projectors" which dynamically update every turn to reflect all tiles in range 15 of the player.

+Following this implementation, I struggled very hard to bring back the [zooming animation]() from last week - and while it is back in some form, it is skewed and has an annoying lag spike at the end.
+I worked 5 hours to fix it, butchered my game completely beyond repair and had to undo all changes.
+Fun.
+You remain undefeated for now, Twin Seconds of Computer Freezing, but you will get your comeuppance soon enough.